 - “Syntheses, X-ray Crystal Structures, and Solution Behavior of Monomeric, Cationic, Two-Coordinate Gold(I) π-Alkene Complexes”, Brown, T. J.; Dickens, M. G.; Widenhoefer, R. A. J. Am.
 Chem.
 Soc.
 2009, 131, 6350-6351.

-Synthesis and Study of Cationic Bis(gold) Complexes
+Synthesis and Evaluation of Cationic Bis(gold) Complexes

 Despite being invoked as key reactive intermediates within gold(I)-catalyzed reactions, gold(I) allyl, allenyl, and propargyl complexes are not well-characterized.
 They have been studied computationally and spectroscopically, but there still lacks important experimental characterization.
-There is also the potential for these gold complexes to form cationic bis gold complexes which could also serve as reactive intermediates or even catalytic sinks.
+There is also potential for monomeric gold complexes to form cationic bis gold complexes which could also serve as reactive intermediates or even catalytic sinks.
 Recently, we have synthesized a variety of gold(I) allyl complexes such as gold(I)-indenyl and cyclopentadienyl complexes and subsequently generated the respective cationic bis gold complexes.
 Upon studying the solid state of the bis gold complexes using X-ray crystallography, we found that the gold atoms adopt an unprecedented trans configuration about the allyl ligand.
 In addition, we have evaluated their intramolecular fluxional behavior using variable temperature NMR spectroscopy, tested their binding affinity toward exogenous gold, and analyzed their resistance toward protodeauration.

 Building from our work in the area of cationic gold π-complexes, we have likewise synthesized a number of neutral gold π-complexes, investigated the aggregation behavior of these complexes to form the corresponding bis(gold) π-complexes, and we have evaluated the catalytic relevance of both types of complexes.
 In one study, we have shown that gold π-(terminal alkyne) complexes undergo rearrangement and aggregation well below room temperature to form dinuclear gold σ,π-acetylide complexes with concomitant release of strong Brønsted acid (Scheme 6).
 While the gold complex is quite stable, the strong Brønsted acid may affect the reactivity of such solutions.
-In a second study, we (in collaboration with the Gagné group at UNC) have shown that both mono(gold) and bis(gold) vinyl complexes are catalytically relevant in the gold(I)-catalyzed hydroalkoxylation of π-allenyl alcohols and that the bis(gold) vinyl complex functions as off-cycle catalyst reservoir rather than an on-cycle resting state (Scheme 7).
+In a second study, we (in collaboration with the Gagné group at UNC) have shown that both mono(gold) and bis(gold) vinyl complexes are catalytically relevant in the gold(I)-catalyzed hydroalkoxylation of π-allenyl alcohols and that the bis(gold) vinyl complex functions as off-cycle catalyst reservoir rather than an on-cycle resting state.

 - “Mechanistic Analysis of Gold(I)-Catalyzed Intramolecular Allene Hydroalkoxylation Reveals an Off-Cycle Bis(gold) Vinyl Species and Reversible C–O Bond Formation”, Brown, T. J.; Weber, D.; Gagné, M. R.; Widenhoefer, R. A. J. Am.
 Chem.
 Soc.
 2012, 134, 9134–9137.